zouyaoji/vue-cesium/website/docs/en-US/quickstart.md

 ## On-demand Import

-`VueCesium` provides out of box [Tree Shaking](https://webpack.js.org/guides/tree-shaking/) functionalities based on ES Module.
+`Vue for Cesium` provides out of box [Tree Shaking](https://webpack.js.org/guides/tree-shaking/) functionalities based on ES Module.

-For example, you can use VueCesium in any single-file component, such as the `VcViewer` component.
+For example, you can use Vue for Cesium in any single-file component, such as the `VcViewer` component.

 ```html
 <template>